Universal approximation of symmetric and anti-symmetric functions

 In this paper we aim to study the universal approximation of general symmetric and anti-symmetric functions for any $d\ge 1$.
 We now summarize the main results of the paper: First, for the symmetric function, we give two different proofs of the universality of the ansatz proposed in \cite{Zaheer2017deepset}, both with explicit error bounds.
 The first proof is based on the Ryser formula~\cite{Ryser:1963} for permanents, and the second is based on the partition of the state space, as elaborated in Section~\ref{sec:sym1} and Section~\ref{sec:sym2}, respectively.
 Moreover, we also show in Section~\ref{sec:antisym} that, for the general anti-symmetric function with elements in any dimension, a simple ansatz combining Vandermonde determinants and the ansatz for symmetric functions is universal, with similar explicit error bounds as in the symmetric case.
 For readers' convenience, we summarize below in two theorems the ansatz we proved with the universal approximation for symmetric and anti-symmetric functions.
 The approximation rate only relies on a weak condition that the gradient is uniformly bounded.
-Note that both ansatzes do not require the procedure of sorting elements so that they can be made continuous functions in favor of many scientific applications.
 We conclude in Section~\ref{sec:practical} with some practical considerations and future directions for further investigation.
 The proofs of Theorem \ref{thm:sym} and \ref{thm:antisym} are given in Section \ref{sec:sym2} and \ref{sec:antisym}, respectively.